missionpinball/mpf-docs/displays/slides/showing_slides.rst

 ================================

 Once you have your :doc:`slides created <creating_slides>`, you need to decide which slides you show when.
+(Just remember you can test slides and widgets interactively using :doc:`Interactive MC (iMC) </tools/imc/index>`.)

 Using the slide_player
 ----------------------